64b2b6d12b/awesome-console/README.md

 Although the script will automatically install the needed dependencies from yum if not available, the following is required:

 * ncurses
-* .development tools. group install
+* 'development tools' group install

 ## What the script does